 In some cases warts go away on their own once your immune system fights off the virus.
 However, since warts are painful, you may want faster relief.
-Dr. Cook and Dr. Nay offer a variety of treatment options based on the number of warts you have and their size.
+Dr. Cook offers a variety of treatment options based on the number of warts you have and their size.

 Conservative management includes treatment with topical creams and oral antiviral medications.
 Cantharone — also called cantharidin — is a blistering solution used to remove warts.
 Application of the solution is painless, though it may cause a burning sensation within three to eight hours.

-If topical solutions are uncomfortable for you, Dr. Cook and Dr. Nay offer cryotherapy, acid treatment, and surgical removal, depending on the extent of your condition.
+If topical solutions are uncomfortable for you, Dr. Cook offers cryotherapy, acid treatment, and surgical removal, depending on the extent of your condition.

-Get rid of painful and contagious warts with treatment from Drs.
-Cook and Nay at San Juan Foot and Ankle Center.
+Get rid of painful and contagious warts with treatment from Dr. Cook at San Juan Foot and Ankle Center.
 Schedule your visit today by calling or booking online.